fdanilogamu/fdanilogamu.github.io/0-experience/DLE.md

 - **Operational Strategy**: Learned how to translate a founder’s vision into structured, repeatable systems that actually drive execution.
 - **Project Leadership**: Managed complex, multi-stakeholder projects from idea to delivery, balancing creative, technical, and logistical needs.
 - **Cross-Functional Communication**: Became fluent in coordinating across departments to keep everyone aligned.
-- **Process Design and Optimization**: Built workflows that reduced friction, clarified ownership, and improved delivery speed without sacrificing quality.
+- **Process Design and Optimization**: Built workflows that reduced friction, clarified ownership, improved delivery speed, and maintained quality.
 - **Executive Partnership**: Developed the ability to anticipate leadership needs, make strategic recommendations, and act as a stabilizing force in high-pressure environments.

 ## Industry